NiallScott/FetchUtils/README.md

 It is acknowledged that there are better developed libraries out there for doing this sort of thing.
 This library does not attempt to compete with these libraries.
-This libraries merely attempts to do a small amount of things well, reliably and is easy to use with only basic knowledge required.
+This libraries merely attempts to do a small amount of things well, reliably and is easy to use with only basic knowledge required for most things.

 Licence
 -------